from py_af_colours import af_colours

 - “rgb”; meaning red green blue colour code, for example (18, 67, 109).

-number_of_colours is an optional parameter for the categorical palette.
-It takes an integer value up to 6.
+is an optional parameter for the categorical palette.
+It takes an integer value up to 6.config_path

-config_path is an optional parameter that links to where the palette values are stored.
-It is not recommended for the user to specify a value for this parameter (see Basic examples) This should not be changed unless the user moves the file.
+is an optional parameter that links to where the palette values are stored.
+It is not recommended for the user to specify a value for this parameter (see Basic usage).
+It may be needed if the user moves the config file, or if they require custom values stored elsewhere.

 "duo") af_colours(